 How to find the best prices for airfare is the most common question I get asked.
 I understand that some folks prefer to do their own travel planning and don’t need my professional travel services, so today I’ll share with you the best way to find great airfare when making your independent travel plans.

 There are ways to use points and airline miles for airfare, and I’ll cover some of those ways later on, but this post will focus on purchasing flights.
 Finding the best airfare starts by avoiding dates when everyone else is traveling.
 Avoid weekends and going in high season — summer months when school is out and families are traveling, beach destinations during spring break, Christmas holidays, etc. I prefer shoulder season, that wonderful time between high and low seasons when the crowds have gone and the weather is still pleasant.
 Springtime in Germany and autumn in Provence are beautiful and far less crowded.
-You might find the lowest airfare in the low season, but it’s low season for a reason — because that’s usually when the when the weather is at its worst.
+You might find the lowest airfare in the low season, but it’s low season for a reason — because that’s usually when the weather is at its worst.
 Do you really want to spend your precious vacation time in terrible weather?
 Remember, I want to help you find the best airfare and sometimes that might cost a little extra to have a better experience.

 What’s the one travel requirement?
 Be flexible!
 Unless you need to travel to a specific destination on particular dates, don’t lock yourself into where or when you visit.
 The best advice I can give you is to do the opposite of what most folks do.
 Instead of deciding where and when to go and then looking for flights, do the opposite and search for flights first.